blkopsdev/php-xero/README.md

 ### Setup App
 Download this repo and place in your webroot.

-Open your terminal and change to the root of this project and download dependencies with Composer.
+Open your terminal and download dependencies with Composer.

-	`composer init`
+	`composer update`

 ### Configure
 You'll need to set the `Config` values in the following files.